Gibbs-type Indian buffet processes: Controlling the statistics of latent features

-Finally, recall that the Gibbs-type partitions with $\discount <0$ coincide with the random partitions induced by the Pitman--Yor processes with discount parameter $\discount < 0$ and concentration parameter $\theta = m \vert \discount \vert$ (c.f. \cref{eq:pyparams}), where $m$ is a \emph{random} element in $\Nats$ \citep[Ch.~3, Sec.~2]{pitman2002combinatorial}; \citep[Thm.~12]{gnedin2006gibbs}.
-This subclass may be interpreted as an urn scheme with a finite---but random---number of colors $m$.
+Finally, recall that the Gibbs-type partitions with $\discount <0$ coincide with the random partitions induced by the Pitman--Yor processes with discount parameter $\discount < 0$ and concentration parameter $\theta = m \vert \discount \vert$ (see \cref{eq:pyparams}), where $m$ is a \emph{random} element in $\Nats$ \citep[Chp.~3, Sec.~2]{pitman2002combinatorial}; \citep[Thm.~12]{gnedin2006gibbs}.
+This subclass may be interpreted as an urn scheme with a finite---but random---number of colors $m$, and a number of specific examples have been investigated in the literature \citep{gnedin2010species,de2013gibbs}.
 In this case, with probability one, $\numblocks_n = m$ for all sufficiently large $n$.
 That is, there are a finite number of blocks that are eventually exhausted.

-As one may anticipate, the corresponding Gibbs-type IBP in this regime has similar behavior.
-In particular, we saw in \cref{sec:bepbp} that the number of new dishes $K_{n+1}^+$ sampled by the $n+1$-st customer in the Gibbs-type IBP is Poisson distributed with rate $\totalmass \Pr \{ \numblocks_{n+1} > \numblocks_n \}$ (c.f. \cref{eq:ordinaryZ,eq:structspecies}).
-Then clearly $\numfeat_{n+1}^+ = 0$ for sufficiently large $n$, almost surely, and so we may interpret this as a Gibbs-type IBP with a random finite number of possible features.
+As one may anticipate, the corresponding Gibbs-type IBP in this regime may be analogously interpreted as a feature allocation with a random finite number of features.
+In particular, when $\discount<0$, the Gibbs-type IBP will have a finite number of features if and only if $\EE[m] < \infty$.
+Informally, recall from \cref{sec:bepbp} that the number of new dishes $\numfeat_{n+1}^+$ sampled by the $n+1$-st customer in the Gibbs-type IBP is Poisson distributed with rate $\totalmass \Pr \event{ \numblocks_{n+1} > \numblocks_n }$ (see \cref{eq:ordinaryZ,eq:structspecies}).
+Using two Borel--Cantelli arguments, we show in the supplementary material that $\EE[m] < \infty$ if and only if the sequence $\Pr \event{ \numblocks_{n+1} > \numblocks_n }$ is summable if and only if $\numfeat_{n+1}^+ = 0$ for all sufficiently large $n$ a.s.